breadboard-ai/breadboard/seeds/llm-starter/README.md

 ### `local-memory`

 Use this node as a simple text line-based accumulator.
-Every input is added to the list as a line, and the list is passed the `context` output property.
+Every input is added to the list as another line of text, formatted as `{{property_name}}: {{proprety_value}}` and the list is passed the `context` output property.
 Every time the node is visited by the graph, the list keeps growing.

 #### Example: